virtual-labs/exp-concrete-slump-cone-iitd/experiment/references.md

 ### References

-- IS:1199 (Methods of sampling & Analysis of Concrete)
+- IS 1199 (Part 2) : 2018: Fresh Concrete — Methods of Sampling, Testing and Analysis: Part 2 (Determination of Consistency of Fresh Concrete)
-- IS:7320 (Specifications for concrete slump test apparatus)
+- IS:456: 2000: Plain & Reinforced Concrete-Code of Practice
-- IS:456 (Plain & Reinforced Concrete-Code of Practice)
+- Mehta, P. K., & Monteiro, P. J. M. (2014).
+Concrete: Microstructure, Properties, and Materials (4th ed.).
+New York: McGraw-Hill Education.